joanvila/joanvila.github.io/_posts/1016-12-24-free-software-and-education.md

 > Free software developers guarantee everyone equal rights to their programs; any user can study the source code, modify it, and share the program.

-So now, let's see point by point what's the situation I wanted to explain:
+So now, let's see point by point what's the situation I want to share:

 ## Submission to the tool

 I still remember one of the first days in the university when a teacher told us:

 > Here, you won't learn how to use the cool technologies you can find out there, we won't teach you how to use the tools you will find in the real world.
 Instead of that, you will learn the concepts behind.
-You will be learn to learn.
+You will learn to learn.

-At the beginning, I wasn't sure if this was going to be good.
+At the beginning, I wasn't sure if this was going to be the best.
 Indeed, many of my colleagues, still think that this wasn't a good teaching methodology.
 However, for us, there is no problem at all when it comes to learning new tools and new programming languages these days.

 #### What I'm trying to say